Dating of the MiDDle to Upper paleolithic

 wider bracket for stalagmite sample E3 (Level

-23), placing it in the region of 38 to 66 ka, but
+23), placing it in the region of 38 to 66 ka,

 the radiocarbon results for overlying Level 21